 - Disability

-2021 UK Spencer Stuart Board Index reviewed the largest FTSE 150 companies.
-These are some of the findings from the report:
+The 2023 UK Spencer Stuart Board Index reviewed the largest 150 companies with a premium listing on the London Stock Exchange.
+These are some of the findings from the report.

 Positive Trends